 Textbooks are essential resources for your courses.
-We suggest you not buying your textbooks before your professor gives you the course syllabus with the textbooks listed.
+We suggest not buying your textbooks until your professor confirms the textbooks that are required in the course syllabus.

-If you wish to have a bank account in Canada, we recommend that you open one when you arrive in Ottawa.
+If you wish to have a bank account in Canada, we recommend that you open one once you arrive in Ottawa.